How to Paint Aluminum Outdoor Furniture Like a Pro

 - Acrylic paint on outdoor aluminum?
 Yes, for that grip and color.

-- Don’t skip the primer – it’s the foundation for paint staying put.
+- Don’t skip the primer – it’s the foundation for the paint to stay in place.

-- Prep is key: Clean that siding like it’s going to meet the Queen.
+- Preparation is key: Clean that siding as if it’s going to meet the Queen.

 - Suit up for safety – be cooler than James Dean with your gear.